 enjoy healthy, respectful relationships in the future.
 We are committed to a whole school

-approach to tackling this https://gov.wales/live-fear-free?policies-and-guidance/good-practice-guide-a-whole-education-approach and support pupils via the curriculum by providing age appropriate healthy relationship lessons and encourage staff and governors to undertake training in line with the National Training Framework.
+approach to tackling this as set out in the Good Practice Guide – A Whole School Approach to VAWDASV in Wales https://gov.wales/live-fear-free?policies-and-guidance/good-practice-guide-a-whole-education-approach and pupils are supported via the curriculum by providing age appropriate healthy relationship lessons and staff and governors are encouraged to undertake training in line with the National Training Framework.

-Where necessary/appropriate the school will liaise with other agencies that support the

-student.

-The school will keep records and notify social services as soon as there is a recurrence of a concern.

-When a pupil on the child protection register leaves, we will notify social services and

-transfer information to the new school immediately in accordance with WG Guidance18/2006 – The Keeping, Disposal, Disclosure and Transfer of Pupil Information.
+Operation Encompass

+Our school supports Operation Encompass which is a police and education early intervention safeguarding partnership.
+Gwent Police informs relevant primary and secondary schools of any incident of domestic abuse which is experienced by or involves a child or young person.
+This approach enables our school to provide the most appropriate support and creates a trusting environment for all children or young people following any incident.

 Safeguarding Pupils who are Vulnerable to Extremism - the Prevent Duty